 In Peru and Argentina, the most common variation of Alfajor is the recipe: a melt-in-your-mouth cornstarch cookie filled with dulce de leche.

-In Chile, alfajor is a cookie made with a crunchy dough (Hojarasca) made with egg yolks and flour and filled with dulce de leche; or try this other traditional filling with molasses Alfajores Atoradores.
+In Chile, alfajor is a cookie made with a crunchy dough (Hojarasca) made with egg yolks and flour and filled with dulce de leche; you can also try this other traditional filling with molasses Alfajores Atoradores.

-In Argentina and Chile, Alfajores Mendocinos are very popular too.
+In Argentina and Chile, Alfajores Mendocinos are very popular, too.
 I included a recipe in my book, The Chilean Kitchen (Amazon affiliate link).
-You can see a recipe here, too: Chocolate alfajores, which are similar to the commercial ones Alfajores Havanna (Amazon affiliate link).
+You can also see a recipe here: Chocolate Alfajores, which are similar to the commercial ones Alfajores Havanna (Amazon affiliate link).

 Tips for great Chilean Alfajores: